Pay-as-you-earn tax: Morocco

 Employers are required to withhold income tax on salary paid to employees.
 The tax must be paid to the government during the month following the withholding.

+Germany

+In Germany employers are required to pay salary tax (Lohnsteuer) for their employees which is an advance payment on the income tax.
+The employer is liable for the salary tax, but the employee has to pay it.
+In most situations it is not mandatory to file taxes as the salary tax can cover the whole income tax.
+Unemployment aid, short time work aid or other sources of income like a business or a rental object require people in Germany to file taxes.

 United States

 Withholding of income, Social Security and Medicare taxes is required in the United States.
 The plan was developed by Beardsley Ruml, Bernard Baruch, and Milton Friedman in 1942.
 The government forgave taxes due March 15, 1942, for tax year 1941, and started withholding from paychecks.
 Income tax withholding applies to federal and state income taxes.
 In addition, certain states impose other levies required to be withheld.

-In the United States, the term "pay-as-you-earn" and PAYE typically refer to Income-based repayment of loans, not taxation.
-However, an IRS article published March 29, 2022 updates and reviews the policy as pay-as-you-go, or else you may be penalized for not paying estimated taxes if you owe more than $1,000 after taxes are withheld.
+In the United States, the term "pay-as-you-earn" and PAYE typically refer to income-based repayment of loans, not taxation.
+However, an IRS article published March 29, 2022, updates and reviews the policy as pay-as-you-go, or else you may be penalized for not paying estimated taxes if you owe more than $1,000 after taxes are withheld.